Jaw crushers - reuse construction materials

 • for plastics

-What construction waste is recyclable?
+Which construction waste is suitable for recycling?

 paving slabs, recycled concrete, road base, mortar, asphalt or fillers.